chauff/cse1500-web-transcripts/Lecture-3.md

 $(document).ready(main);
 ```

-The course book makes extensive use of `jQuery` (a big time saver in practice).
+The course book makes extensive use of `jQuery`.
 With `jQuery` it does not matter if you are after a `class` or `id`, the access pattern is always the same: `$()`.
 This is in contrast to plain JavaScript where we deal with `document` (the web page object and our entry point to the DOM) which comes with a number of manners to select groups or single DOM elements:

 - `document.getElementById`
 - `document.getElementsByClassName`
 - `document.getElementsByTagName`
-- `document.querySelector` (returns the first element within the DOM tree that matches the selector)
+- [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector): returns the first element within the DOM tree according to a **depth-first pre-order traversal** that matches the selector
-- `document.querySelectorAll` (returns all elements that match)
+- [`document.querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll): returns all elements that match the selector

+The last two ways of selecting DOM elements allow complex selector rules to be specified!

 The code snippet :point_up: also shows off the **callback principle**, which we come across in all of JavaScript: we define **what happens *when* an event fires**.
 In the example above, the event is the click on a button.